Michaelangel007/apple2_hgr_font_tutorial/README.md

 ![Screenshot ASCII Table Font BB Upside Down](pics/ascii_table_3_fontbb.png?raw=true)

-Hmmm, some of those glyphs are badly designed (inconsistent.) :-/ That's the biggest problem amateur artists have; they haven't yet internalized a "consistent style" -- their's is all over the place.
+Hmmm, some of those glyphs are badly designed (inconsistent.) :-/ That's the biggest problem amateur artists have; they haven't yet internalized a "consistent style" -- theirs is all over the place.
 This comes with experience of knowing:

  * When to follow the "rules", and
  * When to bend/break the "rules".